 Here is an amazing statistic that very few are even aware of: Obama had 52% of the 121 million votes recorded on Election Day but he had a whopping 59% of the 10 million (paper ballot) votes recorded after Election Day.
 What are the odds of the 14% discrepancy?
 It’s like a 10 million sample-size exit poll.

 Kerry won new voters by 59-39% and returning Nader voters by 65-13%.
 In order to believe the recorded vote, you must also believe that returning Gore voters defected to Bush at a much higher rate than Bush voters to Kerry.
 But according to the 12:22am National Exit Poll, 10% of Bush and 8% of Gore voters defected.

-Those opposed to 100% paper ballot voting by mail or hand-delivery cite advantages in precinct voting.
-These include a) voters meeting friends and making new ones, b) taking time off from work to vote, c) projecting a patriotic image by voting in full view, d) looking smart by touching the computer screen, e) exercising their legs while waiting to vote and f) getting free coffee.
+Those opposed to 100% paper ballot voting by mail or hand-delivery cite these advantages in precinct voting: a) voters meet friends and make new ones, b) taking time off from work to vote, c) projecting a patriotic image by voting in full view, d) looking smart by touching the computer screen, e) exercising their legs while waiting to vote and f) getting free coffee.